DC Universe Online: Episode 7: Origin Crisis

 On May 8, 2013, the seventh episode, Origin Crisis, was released.
 The episode continued the story from The Battle for Earth episode, as players travel through time to fight for control of space, time, and the universe itself.
-Some of the key features of this episode include two Tier 5 Challenges in Iconic Anomolay: The Hunt and Iconic Anomaly: Test Subject #1, two Tier 5 4-Player Operations in Brothers in Arms and Family Reunion, and two Tier 5 Raids in Nexus of Reality and Paradox Wave while introducing the new Controller power, Quantum, where players control time and space.
+Some of the key features of this episode include two Tier 5 Challenges in Iconic Anomaly: The Hunt and Iconic Anomaly: Test Subject #1, two Tier 5 4-Player Operations in Brothers in Arms and Family Reunion, and two Tier 5 Raids in Nexus of Reality and Paradox Wave while introducing the new Controller power, Quantum, where players control time and space.

 Episode 8: Sons of Trigon

-The eighth episode, Sons of Trigon, was released on August 29, 2013 for subscribers, and September 3, 2013 for those players who did not have an active subscription.
+The eighth episode, Sons of Trigon, was released on August 29, 2013, for subscribers, and September 3, 2013, for those players who did not have an active subscription.
 The episode focused on going against DC villain Trigon as he takes over an alternate Gotham City.
 Some of the key features of this episode include a new location in Gotham Wastelands with daily Tier 5 missions, three Tier 5 Duos in Tunnel of Lust, Ruined Cathedral, and Knighsdome Arena, one Tier 5 Alert, and DC hero Raven featured as a weekly Tier 5 Bounty.
 Continuing the new trio of new powers, this episode brought the combo-based "Celestial" Healer power.